JavaScriptPlayground/html-template-tag/README.md

-# html-template-tag
+# HTML <template> tag
-Create an HTML template and include it everywhere on your website
+Create an HTML template and include it everywhere on your website.